DET171/Red-Butter-Guides/Eris Guide (Discord Bot)/Eris & Yuuko - The Guild Object.md

 PS tell me in the comments if you have any trouble.

 # Conclusion
 Woohoo!
-We made a `fun` command today, and also accessed the `guild` command.
+We made a `fun` command today, and also accessed the `guild` object.
 That's about the end of it for today.
 Take care and goodbye!